unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/pathfinding-pilots.md

 sidebar_position: 5
 ---

-# DPG Successful Country Office Examples Pathfinding Pilots
+# Successful DPG Country Office Examples: Pathfinding Pilots

 If you need more convincing, how about we take a brief look at what DPGs have already done (more details on the process of DPG nomination will be shown at the end of the guide)
 * _**Resource:**_ [High level Brief on Pathfinding Pilot Examples](https://digitalpublicgoods.net/what-we-do/)